Disease Prevention in Women (cont.)

 - multiple sexual partners or a partner who has multiple sexual partners; and

-In 2009, the American College of Obstetricians and Gynecologists (ACOG) revised its recommendations regarding Pap screening.
+In 2009, the American College of Obstetricians and Gynecologists (ACOG) revised its recommendations regarding Pap testing.
 Instead of beginning at age 18 as previously recommended, the new recommendations advise beginning Pap smears at age 21.
 Further changes to the ACOG guidelines are:

-- Women younger than 30 years of age should have a Pap test every 2 years.
+- women younger than 30 years of age should have a Pap test every 2 years.

-- Women aged 30 years of age and older should have a Pap test every 2 years.
+- women aged 30 years of age and older should have a Pap test every 2 years.
 After three normal Pap test results in a row, a woman in this age group may have Pap tests every 3 years if: